 Tradition Taught Us:

 Many churches instill in their members a non-biblical or “created concept” called “incarnation”.
-This is a fundamental tenant used by many churches to support the teaching that God (“the Father”) was something other than just a Spirit (John 4:22-24); God was also “totally human” by means of incarnation.
+This is a fundamental tenet used by many churches to support the teaching that God (“the Father”) was something other than just a Spirit (John 4:22-24); God was also “totally human” by means of incarnation.
 God embodied himself in a body of flesh (called himself Jesus) and by doing such that made God “totally human” (or a complete human) while at the same time he was “totally God”.

 The Trinitarian Groups

 There are those who classify themselves as “Trinitarians” (Catholic, Methodist, Lutheran, etc..).
-They profess that God consist of three persons in one God, all three are “co-equal”, “co-eternal” and “co-substantial” in persons known as God the Father, God the Son and God the Holy Spirit.
+They profess that God consists of three persons in one God, all three are “co-equal”, “co-eternal” and “co-substantial” in persons known as God the Father, God the Son and God the Holy Spirit.
 This concept is called “Trinity” or “Tri-unity”.
 Each person is given a unique characteristic when viewed in relation to the others: the Father is unbegotten, the Son is begotten or generated, and the Spirit is proceeding.
 Jesus was the “incarnation” of God the Son, the second in the Godhead.

 Trinitarians frequently use the diagram of a triangle to explain their doctrine.
-The three corners represent the three members of the trinity, while the complete triangle represents God as the whole trinity.
+The three corners represent the three members of the Trinity, while the complete triangle represents God as the whole Trinity.
 Thus, the Father is not the Son is not the Holy Ghost.
 Furthermore, neither Father, Son nor Spirit is completely God without the others.